jimfinnis/jcf12/content/teaching/CS123/examples/logger1/index.md

 }
 ```
 Note that I've had to say ```this.logger``` in the constructor because
-the parameter and the instance variable have the same name.
+the parameter and the field have the same name.
 Because
 the parameter name (and local variable names) takes precedence, I tell
-the compiler "no, I really mean the *instance* variable" by putting
+the compiler "no, I really mean the *field*" by putting
 "this" in front.